Just when I thought, I didn't have any pictures of Gottfried and Caroline Zimmermann, I came across these.

 They are rather poorly enlarged copies, and are not the originals, but they will have to do.

-This is the Gottfried Friedrich Zimmermann Farm near Wilson, Wisconsin.
-You may have noticed the two m's on the end of his name.
-This is how the name was originally spelled, but somewhere along the line, they dropped the second m.
+This is the Gottfried Friedrich Zimmermann Farm near Wilson, Sheyboygan Co., Wisconsin.
+You may have noticed the two n's on the end of his name.
+This is how the name was originally spelled, but somewhere along the line, they dropped the second n.

-Most of Gottfried's & Dorothea's children, were also born in the city of Gruenrade.
+Most of Gottfried's & Caroline's children, were also born in the city of Gruenrade.
 That part of Germany was given over to Poland, after World War II.

 According to a profile of their son Frederick, Gottfried was a shepherd in Germany.
 However, Gottfried's application for emigration states that he was a lawman.
 Gottfried was given permission, to emigrate with his family, in March of 1848.

-The family settled on a farm in Wilson Township, Sheboygan County, Wisconsin, purchasing a quarter-section of land.
+The family settled on a farm in Wilson Township, Sheboygan Co., Wisconsin, purchasing a quarter-section of land.
 Two years later they added 120 acres to the original farm.
 The picture above, is of that farm.
+It was in the personal papers of Wanda Dale Roberts, "aka" Dale Roberts-Scearce, aka "Grandma Matie."
+The grt. granddaughter of Gottfried and Caroline Zimmermann.